- FOP meeting 2019

-It is hard to figure out strategic and organizational frameworks that are futureproof and connectable with the existing DNA of a firm.
+It is hard enough to figure out strategic and organizational frameworks that are futureproof and connectable with the existing DNA of a firm.
 But the rational considerations and objectives of transformational efforts are the easier part of the equation.
 The much bigger challenge is to deal with emotional, social, and political elements, such as traditional mindsets, fear, and the political power dynamics of the stakeholder system.

 The Learning and Development (L&D) function is thrown into the middle of this conundrum: As one of the key stakeholders, it is significantly impacted by this change (as are all others), but it also has (or should have) a critical role in designing and driving the change processes.